pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Enable rewrites

 By default [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) folows filesystem path.
 For example URL to page about your company may end up being `mycompany.com/about.php`.
+In WordPress case we will more likely see something like `mycompany.com/?p=1`.
 Wouldn't it be cool to simplify it to `mycompany.com/about`?
 This is the reason why we need to explicitly enable it.
 Uncomment `LoadModule rewrite_module libexec/apache2/mod_rewrite.so` (line 175 in my case) please.

 ```
 old: #LoadModule rewrite_module libexec/apache2/mod_rewrite.so